East Park, Kingston upon Hull: History

+A temporary triumphal arch decorated with evergreens was erected at the park entrance for the opening celebrations.
+The structure incorporated a royal shield and displayed the dates 1837 and 1887 in recognition of Queen Victoria's Golden Jubilee, together with civic symbols associated with the Corporation of Hull.

+Although East Park officially opened to the public on 21 June 1887 as part of Queen Victoria's Golden Jubilee celebrations, contemporary reports noted that the park was not yet fully complete.
+Nevertheless, sufficient work had been carried out to allow the public to make use of the grounds during the summer while development continued.
+By the time of its opening, approximately 50 acres of the park had been laid out with walks, ornamental features and several small lakes, one of which contained a fountain.
+Contemporary accounts highlighted the attractiveness of the new recreational ground and its accessibility, with tram services passing close to the main entrance on Holderness Road.
+At its opening in 1887, East Park comprised approximately 77 acres, considerably smaller than its present extent.
+Contemporary reports stated that around 38 acres had been purchased from the Watson Charity, while additional land was provided by the Corporation.

 From the beginning East Park and its counterpart in the west were focal points for many kinds of recreational activity.
 East Park did not offer the archery and quoits available in Pearson Park, but football, cricket, tennis and bowls were popular.
 The Model Yacht Pond had its own Yacht House (20 ft x 15 ft (6 m x 5 m)) and a flagpole for team colours.
 Enthusiasts could read about competitions involving the tiny craft in the local newspaper: an edition in June 1912, for example, revealed that the boats had to contend with "a light northerly breeze, the course being a beat to windward.".
 Concerts in both parks drew large audiences: a performance in Pearson Park, one Friday evening in July 1901, entertained 15,000 spectators.